es-ude/ElasticNodeMiddleware/README.md

 ### Controlmanager

 The Controlmanager library can be used for using different elasticnode middleware functions, e.g. for uploading a bitfile to the FPGA.
+It is important that 'F' is automatically triggered with a python script.
+The other functions can be used by you typing the character itself.
+These are mostly for testing purposes.
 They are listed in the following:

 - F: uploads bitfiles